-So now you're thinking 'Ahhh, their image just is too small' and you'd be right, but also wrong, that image above is 800x800 so it's perfectly fine, the big green tick says so, you instead begin to question the app, your sanity and more...
+So now you're thinking 'Ahhh, that image is too small' and you'd be right for thinking that, but also wrong, that image above is 800x800 so it's perfectly fine, the big green tick says so, you instead begin to question the app, your sanity and more...

 Until today I could not figure out what it was, suggestions are made online that maybe the content of the picture is 'too small' for example of there is too large a background to product ration etc..., so pictures get cropped and reuploaded, still no good.